osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 	<script
 		src="/osgi.enroute.webresource/${bsn}/${Bundle-Version}/*.js">

-Adding these requirements of course is rather unpleasant and incredibly error prone.
-It is therefore recommended that each web resource creates a customized requirement annotation that can then be used by its clients.
-See manifest annotations.
+Adding these requirements is of course rather unpleasant and incredibly error prone.
+It is therefore recommended that each Web Resource create a customized requirement annotation that can then be used by its clients.
+(See manifest annotations.)
 For example, in the Angular web resource this looks like:

 	@RequireCapability(
 		ns = WebResourceNamespace.NS,